-Principle 7: Measures for promoting integrity, and preventing corruption and ensuring discipline in the public service are in place.
+Principle 7: Measures for promoting integrity, preventing corruption and ensuring discipline in the public service are in place.

-- 1. Effective and adequate legal provisions and institutional arrangements and tools exist to promote integrity and prevent corruption in the public service30, and are applied in practice. - 2.
-Corrupt behaviour of public servants is criminalised in the Penal Code. - 3.
-The main principles of the disciplinary procedure (including the presumption of innocence, proportionality between disciplinary sanction and violation of official duties, right to receive legal
+- 1. Effective and adequate legal provisions and institutional arrangements and tools exist to promote integrity in the public service11, and are applied in practice. - 2.
+Corrupt behaviour of public servants is criminalised in the penal code. - 3.
+The main principles of the disciplinary procedure (including the presumption of innocence, proportionality between disciplinary sanction and violation of official duties, the right to receive legal assistance, the right to appeal and the right to be heard during an appeal) and the main procedural steps (including initiation of the procedure, impartial investigation of facts, hearing of the public servant concerned, bodies involved in initiation of the procedure, decision and review) are established in law to ensure consistency across the public service and are applied accordingly in practice. - 4.
+A catalogue of disciplinary sanctions is established to ensure proportionality between misconduct and the respective sanction. - 5.
+The right of the public servant to appeal against unfair disciplinary sanctions is established and implemented, to ensure that decisions are legally predictable, impartial and free from political interference.